Articles about Decision Making

 How to make decisions in a group setting

-From Annie Duke's "How to Decide" How to make decisions in a group setting.
+From Annie Duke's "How to Decide" Why is it important we get other people's perspectives?
 "One of the best ways to improve the quality of your beliefs is to get other people’s perspectives.
-When their beliefs diverge from yours, it improves your decision-making by exposing you to...
+When their beliefs diverge from yours, it improves your decision-making...

 How to use decision trees according to Raiffa.